joaotavora/snooze/README.md

             (todo-id todo) (todo-task todo) (todo-done todo)))))
 ```

-Using `defresource` gives you another bonus, which is you get to
+Using `defresource` gives you another bonus, which it gives you an
-specify an URL-generating function, in this case `todo-url`, to use in
+URL-generating function for free, in this case `todo-url`, to use in
 your view code:

 ```